KinkyDesign/mordred-descriptors/README.md

 # mordred-descriptors

-Microservice that communicates with jaqpot-api and calculates the respective mordred descriptors
+Microservice that communicates with jaqpot-api and calculates the respective mordred descriptors.